SKYY · First Trust Cloud Computing ETF

 - risk via Software sector risk-off (possible regime change / multiple compression) from https://www.youtube.com/@JosephCarlsonAfterHours (confidence 0.46)

-Active play: "Things Just Changed" — thesis centers on software sector risk-off and potential multiple compression.
-Conviction note: SKYY has cloud/software duration exposure and is likely sensitive to the same derating forces.
+Active play: “Things Just Changed” — exposure to cloud/software duration risk; SKYY is likely sensitive to the same derating forces affecting large-cap software and cloud names.